 you have dark or brown urine, together with the symptoms above.

 Tell your doctor immediately if you have a dry cough, problems breathing, have a temperature,

 These may be signs of a potentially fatal condition called interstitial lung disease.

-you become pregnant or plan to breastfeed (stop taking it and tell your doctor immediately)
+If you become pregnant or plan to breastfeed while taking this medicine, tell your

 Things you must not do